Computer Science (CS)

 CS 2100.
 Discrete Structures.
 3 Hours.

-For students pursuing degrees in Computer Science, or other students interested in counting theory and applications.
+Required of students pursuing degrees in Computer Science, Software Engineering, and others within the Computing department.
+Open to any student with an interest in counting theory and applications.
 Covers mathematical reasoning, combinatorial analysis, sets, permutations, relations, computational complexity, and Boolean logic through homework and programming assignments. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Apply the principles of logic and set theory to solve computational and combinatorial problems.
-2. Enumerate discrete structures of a given kind and size via the use of combinations, permutations, and other combinatorial constructs.
-3. Reduce complex problems into simpler sub-problems.
-4. Implement software related to discrete math topics.
-Prerequisites: MATH 1100 (Grade C or higher) OR MATH 1210 (Grade C or higher); AND CS 1410 (Grade C or higher).
-FA.
+[CS/SE PLO #2]2.
+Enumerate discrete structures of a given kind and size via the use of combinations, permutations, and other combinatorial constructs.
+[CS/SE PLO #2]3.
+Solve complex problems by reducing them into simpler sub-problems and finding patterns.
+[CS/SE PLO #5]4.
+Implement software related to discrete math topics, including a modern cryptography system such as RSA.
+[CS/SE PLO #1, #2, #3] Prerequisites: CS 1410 (Grade C or higher).
+FA, SP.

 CS 2320.
 Introduction to Machine Learning.
 3 Hours.